 Under siege.
 That’s how I would class any visit to Prague.
 A city of a hundred spires and home to amazing Gothic architecture untouched by the grubby hands of Communist block buildings and now under siege from stag do’s and tirades of tourists.
 According to most people we know, we were probably the only people on the planet who have not already visited.
-So in case there are any other hermits hiding under rocks and do want to go, we present our top picks of Prague.
+So in case there are any other hermits hiding under rocks and do want to go, Czech out the top picks of Prague.

 Old Town Square

-In some kind of twisted tradition, every major attraction we end up visiting seems to always have scaffolding draped over it.
+In some kind of twisted tradition, every major attraction we end up visiting (Trevi Fountain in Rome especially) seems to always have scaffolding draped over it.
 In this case, we made our way top the cultural capital of Prague’s old town square to see the Teutonic decadence of the astronomical clock.
 Completely covered and under repair.
 The streets around are of a forgotten age and much better explored.

 The Charles Bridge